-- (A) Front yard.
-Minimum front yard is 15 feet. - (B) Side and rear yard.
-No side and rear yard is required; however, if a side or rear yard is provided, it must be a minimum of 10 feet. - (C) Dwelling unit density.
-No maximum dwelling unit density. - (D) Floor area ratio.
-Maximum floor area ratio is 1.0. - (E) Height.
-Maximum structure height is 70 feet. - (F) Lot coverage.
+(Note: The yard, lot, and space regulations in this paragraph must be read together with the yard, lot, and space regulations contained in Division 51A-4.400.
+In the event of a conflict between this paragraph and Division 51A-4.400, Division 51A-4.400 controls.)
+(A) Front yard .
+Minimum front yard is 15 feet.
+(B) Side and rear yard .
+No side and rear yard is required; however, if a side or rear yard is provided, it must be a minimum of 10 feet.
+(C) Dwelling unit density .
+No maximum dwelling unit density.
+(D) Floor area ratio.
+Maximum floor area ratio is 1.0.
+(E) Height .
+Maximum structure height is 70 feet.
+(F) Lot coverage .
 Maximum lot coverage is 80 percent.
-Aboveground parking structures are included in lot coverage calculations; surface parking lots and underground parking structures are not. - (G) Lot size.
+Aboveground parking structures are included in lot coverage calculations; surface parking lots and underground parking structures are not.
+(G) Lot size .
 No minimum lot size.

-- (H) Stories.
-No maximum number of stories. - (5) Off-street parking and loading.
-Except as provided in this article, consult the use regulations (Division 51A-4.200) for the specific off-street parking and loading requirements for each use.
-Consult the off-street parking and loading regulations (Division 51A-4.300 et seq.) for information regarding off-street parking and loading generally. - (6) Environmental performance standards.
-See Article VI. - (7) Landscape regulations.
-Landscaping must be provided on all property in accordance with Article X of Chapter 51A and this paragraph. - (A) Nonpermeable coverage.
-Maximum nonpermeable coverage of a lot is 85 percent. - (B) Street trees.
+(H) Stories .
+No maximum number of stories.
+(5) Off street parking and loading.
+Except as provided in this article, consult the use regulations (Division 51A 4.200) for the specific off street parking and loading requirements for each use.
+Consult the off-street parking and loading regulations (Division 51A 4.300 et seq.) for information regarding off-street parking and loading generally.
+(6) Environmental performance standards .
+See Article VI.
+(7) Landscape regulations .
+Landscaping must be provided on all property in accordance with Article X of Chapter 51A and this paragraph.
+(A) Nonpermeable coverage .
+Maximum nonpermeable coverage of a lot is 85 percent.
+(B) Street trees.
 The city arborist recommends the list of trees set forth in the street tree subparagraph of the landscaping regulations for Subdistrict 1 as being most suitable for planting in this subdistrict, and the city strongly encourages the use of these trees as street trees.
 It is the responsibility of the property owner to apply for and obtain a parkway landscape permit before locating street trees in the parkway.
-For more information regarding the parkway landscape permit requirement, consult Section 51P-317.112 of this article. - (8) Additional provisions.
-All lots must have a sidewalk along the street frontage with a minimum unobstructed width of four feet.] - (f[g]) Subdistrict 5 [6] (Old City Park Institutional). - (1) Purpose.
-To encourage the preservation of open space and the development of compatible institutional, residential, and retail land uses; and to protect the city institution of Old City Park. - (2) Main uses permitted. - (A) Agricultural uses. - -- Crop production. - -- Urban Garden - (B) Commercial and business service uses. - -- Custom woodworking, furniture construction, or repair. - Machine or welding shop.
+For more information regarding the parkway landscape permit requirement, consult Section 51P-317.112 of this article.
+(8) Additional provisions .
+All lots must have a sidewalk along the street frontage with a minimum unobstructed width of four feet.

+(gf) Subdistrict 65 (Old City Park Institutional Dallas Heritage Village).

+(1) Purpose.
+To encourage the preservation of open space and the development of compatible institutional, residential, and retail land uses; and to protect the city institution of Old City ParkDallas Heritage Village.

+(2) Main uses permitted.

+- (A) Agricultural uses.

+- -- Crop production.

+- -- Urban Garden.

+(B) Commercial and business service uses.

+- -- Custom woodworking, furniture construction, or repair. - -- Machine or welding shop.